After the Homestretch

 Average Number of Thoroughbreds: 26

 The local racetrack, Turf Paradise, draws horses from all over North America and even some foreign countries.
-With a seven-month racing season and as many as 2,100 horses stabled there, it’s inevitable that many of these runners will be in need of a new home by meet’s end.
+With a seven-month racing season and as many as 2,100 horses stabled there, it’s inevitable that many of these runners will be in need of a new home by the meet’s end.
 Some horses will sustain recoverable injuries, while others won’t be fast enough to compete, yet they all have the rest of their lives ahead of them.

 Since these horses were bred for athleticism, heart, and intelligence, they are very athletic and can excel in other disciplines.
 They just need a chance to find that second career and a new home “after the homestretch.”

 This is where After The Homestretch steps in.
 Its mission is to protect the legacy of former racehorses through education, reconditioning, retraining, and re-homing.
 As an all-volunteer 501(c)(3) organization, it relies upon the generous support of its donors, grant partners like TAA, and a team of dedicated volunteers to help carry out its mission.
 Governance is overseen by an active volunteer board of directors and supported by an advisory board of industry professionals.